k8spin/k8spin-operator/README.md

 The main features included in the Operator:

-- **Enable Multi-Tenant:** Adds three new hierarchy concepts *(Organizations, Tenants and Spaces)*.
+- **Enable Multi-Tenant:** Adds three new hierarchy concepts *(Organizations, Tenants, and Spaces)*.
 - **Secure and scalable cluster management delegation:** Cluster Admins creates Organizations then delegating its access to users and groups.
-- **Cluster budget management:** Assigning resources in the organization definition makes possible to understand how many resources are allocated to a user, team, or the whole company.
+- **Cluster budget management:** Assigning resources in the organization definition makes it possible to understand how many resources are allocated to a user, team, or the whole company.

 ## Concepts